cpske/ISP/testing/code-coverage.md

     /usr/*
     mysite/*       # the main application
     */migrations/* # omit migrations
-    # TODO           omit unit test files and directories
+    */tests.py     # omit unit test files and directories
 # explicitly include the main app
 include =
     polls/*

-# exclude methods we don't test from the report and stats
+# exclude some methods we don't test from the report and stats
 [report]
 exclude_lines =
     def __str__    # example